mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 Social workers provide emotional support and counseling.
 You and your family may need to make decisions on end-of life care.
 This can be difficult.
 You can call on the social worker to assist you as you think about what you want.
 Your social worker can also:
 * assist with emotional support around issues such as change and loss.
-* strengthen your and your family’s coping skills.
+* strengthen your and your familys coping skills.
 * identify specific concerns that you or your family have.
 * prepare and support you and your family for your death.
 * help your family and members of the care team communicate.